JuliaStats/Distributions.jl/doc/source/univariate.rst

     Arcsine()    # Arcsine distribution

+.. _beta:

 Beta Distribution
 ~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Beta distribution* with shape parameters α and β is:
+The probability density function of a `Beta distribution <http://en.wikipedia.org/wiki/Beta_distribution>`_ with shape parameters α and β is:

 .. math::